OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 ### Rollup deployment parameters

 [`createRollup`](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) is the function that will deploy your core contracts on the parent chain.
-`createRollup` takes a complex input named `deployParams', which defines the characteristics of an Orbit Rollup chain.
+`createRollup` takes a complex input named `deployParams`, which defines the characteristics of an Orbit Rollup chain.

 The following will walk you through the methods and properties you will use to configure your chain.